akashdasgupta/PL_imaging_control/README.md

 ### Usage

 * Each piece of equipment has a wrapper class, in a .py file named after the model
-* The 'loops' .py file holds many permutations of measurement subroutines that  may be desired
+* The 'Routines.py' file holds many permutations of measurement subroutines that  may be desired

 * In a main file, import all the .py files and initialise each equipment class.
-Set params, and use loops you need.
+Set params, and use routines you need.
-* Example main files are given: Generic main, main for measuring films, and main for imaging cell at open and short circuit
+* Example main files are given: main for measuring films, and main for imaging cell at open and short circuit
 * The images get saved in the target directory under 'camera', settings dumped in there too
-* However SM data is returned, YOU MUST SAVE IT YOURSELF
 * Suggested directory structure:
  ```
 Root_data_folder